“What happened was something that only now is starting to make sense.”

 It is not sugar that causes diabetes, it’s thinking.

 She took my hand and started tracing a cross over the palm.
 “You think too much,” she said.
 “Your mind is busy, busy, busy, thinking away.”
 From that moment on it wasn’t.
 It was hardly thinking at all.
 “Too much thinking can give people diabetes.
 It is not sugar that causes diabetes, it’s thinking.
 We can cure diabetes.
-After realization.
-And this new thing AIDS, after Realisation we can cure that too.
+After realisation.
 With Realisation you become your own guru.
 You can diagnose your own problems and those of others, and you can cure them.
 Anybody with their Realisation and the desire to develop their spirit, can cure and be cured.”

 At this point a wave of most pleasant well-being swept over me.
 It wasn’t a trance or a hypnotic state (I’ve experienced those) — it was a feeling of deep peace.
 I regretted my next question.
 It caused the smile to fade from Shri Mataji’s face.